timsegraves/mongoid-geospatial/README.md

 Configure
 ----------------

-Assemble it as you need:
+Assemble it as you need (use a initializer file):

 With RGeo